 While traveling the 5.6 kilometers between the south and north of the airport, the new trains will accelerate to speeds up to 80 km/h.
 On the way from the new station behind Terminal 1, which serves the long-distance and regional train stations, past Terminal 2 and then southward adjacent to the motorway, the new people mover trains will descend to ground level along the motorway and then rise back up to stop at the Terminal 3 station.

 Like most driverless people movers, the cutting-edge new trains will be bidirectional.
 The new people mover will be able to carry two different passenger groups.
 All outbound passengers and Schengen transfer passengers will be able to use one or two publicly accessible cars, while non-Schengen transit passengers ride separately.
 Up to 4,000 travelers an hour can be carried between Terminals 1, 2 and 3.
+For the trains to run smoothly, a news workshop building offers space for maintenance and servicing of the state-of-the-art system.

 In March 2018, a major step was taken toward implementing the vision that had already been worked out on paper: a decision on who would supply the new people mover system.